People with disabilities may feel life insurance is out of reach.

 If you work and independent, your disability likely won’t affect your life insurance options.
 You may have to pay an additional rate because of your disability.
 However, a decline unlikely to happen.

 If you are on SSDI or on SSI, your options are limited.
-Most likely, your only option is a guaranteed-issue whole life insurance policy.
-Moreover, people on SSI should consider the funeral trust we described.
+Moreover, people on SSI should consider someone else to own the policy or utilize the funeral trust we described.
 The trust protects your money from Medicaid and other entities.
 In fact, we generally recommend a funeral trust to anyone who has a growing cash value close to 70% of the policy’s death benefit.

 Don’t know what to do or where to start?
 That is why we are here.
 Contact us or use the form below.
 We would be more than happy to help you with your life insurance needs.
 As usual, we only work in your best interest and nothing less.
 That means if there is a plan or policy elsewhere which works better in your situation, we will direct you to that solution.
 Working in your best interest is the only way we know how to work with our clients.